fbettag/aquila/guides/getting-started.md

-   Aquila already defaults to `Aquila.Transport.OpenAI`, so no runtime configuration is required. `Record` replays existing cassettes locally and captures fresh ones on demand when the hash mismatches.
+   Aquila already defaults to `Aquila.Transport.OpenAI`, so no runtime configuration is required. `Record` replays existing cassettes locally and captures fresh ones on demand when the normalised body diverges.

 ## Synchronous Requests